xinjiav3/NileBrownGame/_posts/2023-08-21-python_flask.md

 ```

 >  Group/Collaboration activity.
 Share a GitHub project.
-- Make a team project, make each person as a Collaborator through GitHub settings.
+- Make a team project, and make each person a Collaborator through GitHub settings.
-- Each member take the HTML file under the Project menu and customize it to point to individuals material (aka Fastpages).
+Each member takes the HTML file under the Project menu and customizes it to point to individual material (aka Fastpages).
 - GitHub gotcha when Collaborating on a Repo.
 Remember to Pull before you Push/Sync.
-The repository will be updating while your copy is isolated.
+The repository will be updated while your copy is isolated.
 Pull or Rebase gets you back on track with the shared branch of code.